What we know about the tourist submarine that disappeared on an expedition to the Titanic wreck

 "Our entire focus is on the crewmembers in the submersible and their families," OceanGate said in its statement Monday, adding that it was "deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to reestablish contact with the submersible."

-Exactly when the vessel last made contact has not been made public either, although the Coast Guard said in an update Monday that a crew was "searching for an overdue Canadian research submarine" in waters roughly 900 miles from the coast of Cape Cod in Massachusetts.
+Exactly when the vessel last made contact has not been made public either, although the Coast Guard first alerted mariners about the missing sub Sunday night.
+It said in an update Monday that a crew was "searching for an overdue Canadian research submarine" in waters roughly 900 miles from the coast of Cape Cod in Massachusetts.

-Personnel from the Rescue Coordination Center in Halifax, a city in the eastern Canadian province of Nova Scotia, near Newfoundland, sent its P8 Poseidon aircraft to assist in the search since the craft has "underwater detection capabilities," the Coast Guard wrote in a separate update Monday afternoon.

 OceanGate said in a tweet shared earlier this month that it was using the satellite company Starlink to maintain communication with the submersible craft as it journeyed toward the Titanic wreckage.